South Korea

 Extended producer responsibility for packaging in South Korea

-Producers of packaging - metal cans, glass bottles, cartons, PET and synthetic-resin packaging - must finance and operate take-back, collection and recycling systems under Article 16 of the Act on the Promotion of Saving and Recycling of Resources (“Resource Recycling Act”).What the program includes
+Producers of packaging - metal cans, glass bottles, cartons, PET and synthetic-resin packaging - must finance and operate take-back, collection and recycling systems under Article 16 of the Act on the Promotion of Saving and Recycling of Resources (“Resource Recycling Act”).Who must register for EPR in South Korea

 All producers, importers or sellers placing covered packaging on the Korean market who meet both:- Annual Korean sales ≥ KRW 2 billion (approx.).